Jump to content Jump to search

 For languages courses at the Department of Romance Studies, we strongly recommend to take the placement test.
 If you are unable to take the placement test, we recommend that you contact our Language Lecturers.

-As far as we know, this is not possible for the German and English courses.
-For further questions, please contact the Team “Deutsch als Fremdsprache” for German courses or the Team “Sprachenzentrum” for English courses.
+For the German courses, the placement test is mandatory in order to register for a course.
+For further questions, please contact the Team “Deutsch als Fremdsprache” for German courses or the Team “Sprachenzentrum” for English courses

 For languages courses in Romance Studies, this is partly not possible in the winter term, so we recommend that you take the placement test.